Drakain/light-seekers/README.md

 ## Features

 * Navigation Bar
   - Fully responsive and can be found on all three pages.
-Allows users to easily navigate the site and will prevent users from getting lost when navigating the site.
-Includes links to the Home page, the Gallery, the Sign up page as well as the Logo.
+Allows users to easily navigate the site and will prevent users from getting lost.
+Includes links to the Home page, the Gallery, the Sign Up page as well as a clickable Logo that always brings the user to the landing page.
   - The bar remains identical on all three pages in order to make navigation as easy as possible.
 It also removes the need to use the browsers built-in "back" and "forward" buttons while using the site.

 ![The navigation bar](assets/images/navigation.png)